 With that in mind, what do these networks have up their sleeves for the immediate future?
 Here is our run down on what you can expect.

 Best 4G Coverage

 Optus took a slightly different approach to its 4G rollout, launching exclusively around the Newcastle area in April 2012.
 Since then, the service was expanded to capital cities and key regional hubs, around the country.
-While Optus hasn't announced exactly what percentage of the nation can get a 4G signal, it has promised that it will hit 70 per cent of metro users by the middle of 2014.
+Optus now claims that 90 per cent of Australians can use its 4G service, and has spent a big chunk of 2015 expanding its 4G offering to regional hubs around the country.

 What Vodafone has instead focussed on is its contiguous spectrum, which allows for greater bandwidth.
 This means that it can easily support category 4 devices like the Huawei MediaPad 10 Link tablet, as well as coping better under strain.

 The best part about 4G in Australia is that none of the networks is charging a premium for the faster speeds.
 In most cases, all you need is a 4G smartphone like the Galaxy S6 or Xperia Z5 to enjoy the faster speeds, although some customers with older SIM cards might need to upgrade.

 The biggest challenge with 4G in Australia is the limitation on data caps.
 Despite the fact that data speeds have been drastically increasing thanks to 4G technology, the data allowance on plans has actually went down as the networks were being rolled out.

 The good news is that bundled data has slowly been on the rise again in 2015, which is a trend we can hopefully see continue into 2016 and beyond.

 Telcos are also starting to actively change the way they charge for excess usage.

 Telstra's Every Day Connect plans start at $55 a month, including 1GB of data. $70 a month will get you 2.5GB of data, while $95 a month offers 7GB of data.
 If you want more than that, you'll have to spring $135 a month, which includes 15GB of data.